 This will slow things down enough to help you see what’s already here.
 It will open your eyes to life.
-It will help you release what’s not true, what’s not authentic, what is seemingly driving your success but is actually holding you prisoner.
+It will help you release what’s not true, what’s not authentic, what is seemingly driving your success but in reality, is holding you prisoner.

-As long as we are trotting along the path of self-evolution or spirituality with the hope of being more than we are now, feeling better than we do now, then we are self-bound in spiritual deception.
-It might look and even feel ever so sweet, but it will not only rot your teeth, it will imprison you.
+If we continue trotting along the path of self-evolution or spirituality with the hope of being more than we are now, feeling better than we do now, then we are self-bound in spiritual deception.
+It might look and even feel ever so sweet, but it will not only rot your teeth but also imprison you.
 And no, you cannot just stroll along with an awareness that you are doing this and not be affected; your creativity for life, which is the force of all life, suffers.

 When people talk about being on purpose or meditation, they speak of being in a better and more empowered place.
 While this may be true in many ways, the thirst and lust for this that can drive the seeking for purpose and pleasure of the practice of meditation can hinder us completely.
-People often say that they are living ‘the dream’ when they’re running their own business or a similar variation of that theme from a well-practiced yogi.
+People often say that they are living the dream when they’re running their own business or a similar variation of that theme may come from a well-practiced yogi.

-Here is the ticker though, as long as you regard yourself or any part of your experience as the “dream come true,” then you are involved in self-deception.
+Here is the ticker though, if you regard yourself or any part of your experience as the dream come true, then you are involved in self-deception.
 Self-deception seems always to depend upon the dream world because you would like to see what you have not yet seen, rather than what you are now seeing.
-You will not accept that whatever is here now is what is, nor are you willing to go on with the situation as it is.
+You will not accept that whatever is here and now is what is, nor are you willing to go on with the situation as it is.
 Thus, self-deception always manifests itself in terms of trying to create or recreate a dream world, the nostalgia of the dream experience.
-And the opposite of self-deception is just working with the facts of life.
+And the opposite of self-deception is working with the facts of life.

-It’s easy to be seduced and I think it’s a very natural step along the path.
-Ignorance leads to pain and pain leads to awareness and awareness leads to change.
+It’s easy to be seduced and it’s a very natural step along the path.
+Ignorance leads to pain, and pain leads to awareness, and awareness leads to change.
 Remember when smoking was good for us?
 Yeh, right, same-same but different with spiritual and self-help practices promising salvation.
 Humaning is uncomfortable.
 Freedom is not trying to change or escape that.

 Love is the opposite of power.